tznaung/NSCLC_SpatialOmics/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 # Citation
 Please cite our related research paper if you use or build upon this work.
-Contact
+# Contact
-For questions or issues, please contact Thazin Nwe Aung at thazin.aung@yale.edu OR tznaung@gmail.com.
+For questions or issues, please contact Thazin Nwe Aung at thazin.aung@yale.edu OR tznaung@gmail.com and James Monkman at j.monkman@uq.edu.au.